ObolNetwork/charon/docs/architecture.md

 ## Charon Node Core Workflow

-Charon core business logic is modelled as a workflow, with a duty being performed in a slot as the “unit of work”.
+Charon core business logic is modeled as a workflow, with a duty being performed in a slot as the “unit of work”.
 ```
 Core Workflow